Code Backup and File Roaming

-To prevent the loss of uncommitted code and configuration files when the development environment is destroyed, Workspaces implements the following file roaming strategy:
+To prevent loss of uncommitted code and configuration files when a development environment is destroyed, the cloud-native development environment adopts the following code backup and file roaming strategy:

 Tips